 For a true aviation geek, coming to a spotting area can be but a small part of his or her pilgrimage to the next place of adventure, outside a different airport, abroad or even on a different continent.

-A part of the travel’AIR project, SPOT has been started in 2015.
-Images for the series have been taken in (surroundings of) airports of Atlanta (USA), Auckland (New Zealand), Barcelona (Spain), Berlin (Germany), Copenhagen (Denmark), Frankfurt (Germany), Houston (HOU, IAH – USA), Istanbul (Turkey), Lisbon (Portugal), London (LHR – UK), Paris (CDG, ORY, BVA – France), Riga (Latvia), Island of St Maarten, Toulouse (France), Vilnius (Lithuania), Warsaw (Poland), as of December 2017.
+A part of the travel’AIR project, “A-spot” has been started in 2015.
+Images for the series have been taken in (surroundings of) airports of Atlanta (USA), Auckland (New Zealand), Barcelona (Spain), Berlin (Germany), Copenhagen (Denmark), Frankfurt (Germany), Houston (HOU, IAH – USA), Istanbul (Turkey), Lisbon (Portugal), London (LHR – UK), Los Angeles (USA), Paris (CDG, ORY, BVA – France), Riga (Latvia), San Francisco (USA), Island of St Maarten, Toulouse (France), Vilnius (Lithuania), Warsaw (Poland), Washington (DCA – USA), Zurich (Switzerland).